 Now, the model of Bardeen black hole surrounded by PFDM has been built.
 But how should we know the properties of the black hole?
 A black hole is not an isolated object and it interacts with its environment.
-When binary black hole mergers, it can produces gravitational waves.
-And the signal of it can be divided into three phases: inspire, merger and ringdown.
-At ringdown phase, the black hole emits gravitational waves having the form of discrete and complex frequencies, which called quasinormal modes (QNMs) \cite{Berti:2005ys}.
-As the "characteristic sound" of black holes, the real part of QNMs indicates the oscillation frequency while the imaginary part of it represents damping rate.
-It is noted that QNMs only rely on the background and the type of perturbation field, which is classical "fingerprints" of black holes.
+When binary black hole merger, it can produce gravitational waves.
+And the signal of it can be divided into three phases: inspiral, merger and ringdown.
+At ringdown phase, the black hole emits gravitational waves having the form of discrete and complex frequencies, which are called quasinormal modes (QNMs) \cite{Berti:2005ys}.
+As the ``characteristic sound" of black holes, the real part of quasinormal frequencies indicates the oscillation frequency while the imaginary part of it represents damping rate.
+It is noted that QNMs only rely on black hole parameters and the type of perturbation field, which are classical ``fingerprints" of black holes.
 Therefore, we can obtain the information of black holes by solving the wave equation under special boundary, i.e., QNMs.
 Vishveshwara first pointed out that the signal decays with the curve of exponential for most of the time, which comes from perturbed black hole \cite{Vishveshwara:1970zz}.
-And Chandrasekhar et al. discussed in detail the QNMs of Schwarzschild black hole \cite{Chandrasekhar:1975zza}.
-After that, a number of studies have sprung up on QNMs \cite{Setare:2003hm,Setare:2003bd,Setare:2004rt,Setare:2004uu,Zhang:2006ij,Stefanov:2010xz,Stefanov:2010qwy,Konoplya:2020bxa,Ma:2022gzr,Konoplya:2020jgt,Pantig:2022gih}, which are aimed to analyze the parameter of black hole, detect the connection of QNMs with area spectrum and the relation of QNMs with gravitational lens.
+Then Chandrasekhar and Detweiler discussed in detail the QNMs of Schwarzschild black hole \cite{Chandrasekhar:1975zza}.
+After that, a number of researches have sprung up on QNMs \cite{Setare:2003hm,Setare:2003bd,Setare:2004rt,Setare:2004uu,Zhang:2006ij,Stefanov:2010xz,Stefanov:2010qwy,Toshmatov:2015wga,Konoplya:2020bxa,Ma:2022gzr,Konoplya:2020jgt,Pantig:2022gih}, which are aimed to analyze the parameters of black hole, detect the connection of QNMs with area spectrum and the relation of QNMs with gravitational lens.